castdrian/ImageLink/README.md

 - Share files to ImageLink for an immediate upload
 - Intercept and upload screenshots if wanted

-You can [join the ImageLink Discord Guild](https://discord.gg/MSDcP79cch) if you have any questions of feedback!
+You can [join the ImageLink Discord Guild](https://discord.gg/MSDcP79cch) if you have any questions or feedback!

 ### Screenshots